TAHA-RAOUF/TAHA-RAOUF/README.md

-- 👋 Hi, I’m @TAHA-RAOUF
+👋 Hi, I’m @TAHA-RAOUF
-- 👀 I’m interested in  le devloppement web
+👀 I’m interested in web development
-- 🌱 I’m currently learning a coder
+🌱 I’m currently learning to code
-- 💞️ I’m looking to collaborate on  un projet
+💞️ I’m looking to collaborate on a project
-- 📫 How to reach me .taharaouf1123@gmail.com
+📫 How to reach me: taharaouf1123@gmail.com

 <!---
 TAHA-RAOUF/TAHA-RAOUF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.